FabienHuot/KnowledgeSearch/README.md

 Lightning Web Component used for searching Lightning Knowledge articles

-How to use it :
+How to use it :<br/>
-    - Clone the repo
+    - Clone the repo<br/>
-    - run the command : ./setupScratchOrg
+    - run the command : ./setupScratchOrg<br/>
-        This script will setup a scratch org with this configuration :
+        This script will setup a scratch org with this configuration :<br/>
-            - Pushging Metadata (Application, Apex Classes, FlexiPage, LWC)
+            - Pushging Metadata (Application, Apex Classes, FlexiPage, LWC)<br/>
-            - Set the permission set to be a Knowledge User
+            - Set the permission set to be a Knowledge User<br/>
-            - Set the permission set to access to the Knowledge App
+            - Set the permission set to access to the Knowledge App<br/>
-            - Importing demo's articles
+            - Importing demo's articles<br/>

 Current version :